M8965/CS-GO-Legacy-Downloader/README(ПРОЧИТАЙ).txt

 EN:
-1. Make sure you have Python installed!(If not, then install it!
+1. Make sure you have installed Python!(If not, then install it!
 Here is his official website: https://www.python.org/)
 2. Open the file LAUNCH ME.py
 3. Go through all the steps!
 4. After installing the entire CS:GO Legacy, open Steam, then go to the Games tab, click Add a Non-Steam game to My library, click Browse and navigate to the location of the game files and select csgo.exe, click Ok and Add Selected Programs!